Our expertise

 The staves are then stacked in the open air in our seasoning yard, allowing the beneficial effects of the sun, rain, and wind, to aid in the wood’s maturation.

-After this open-air aging process during 24 months minimum, the wood is put in a kiln to achieve a moisture content between 15 and 17% making it ready for use in the cellar.
+After this open-air aging process, the wood is put in a kiln to achieve a moisture content between 15 and 17% making it ready for use in the cellar.

 And the story continues in our hands…